shrideep-tamboli/IMDB-Movie-Analysis/README.md

 # Text Analysis of Blackcoffer's articles

 ### AIM:
-  **1. WEB-SCRAPING:** Extract textual data from the articles posted in https://insights.blackcoffer.com/
+  **1. Web-Scraping:** Extract textual data from the articles posted in https://insights.blackcoffer.com/

-  **2. TEXT ANALYSIS:** Utilizing Natural Language Processing to perform text analysis on the extracted data.
+  **2. Text Analysis:** Utilizing Natural Language Processing to perform text analysis on the extracted data.

 ### RESOURCES:
   **1. Input.xlsx:** A sheet that stores links to all of the articles on the website.